Ivy Park: Controversy

+In early May 2016, a front-page story of British newspaper The Sun featured allegations that Ivy Park factories in Sri Lanka were exploiting their workers by paying them $6.17 a day, below what they claimed was the minimum daily wage.
+A representative of Ivy Park responded to the claims by saying, "Ivy Park has a rigorous ethical trading program.
+We are proud of our sustained efforts in terms of factory inspections and audits, and our teams worldwide work very closely with our suppliers and their factories to ensure compliance".
+As analyzed by CBS News, the minimum daily wage in Sri Lanka was $2.68, which meant that workers were making double the standard, disproving the allegations.

 In early April 2019, after the launch of Ivy Park's collaborative line with Adidas, news broke that Beyoncé had reportedly "ended a potential partnership with Reebok because the pitch team lacked diversity."
 Nick DePaula of ESPN said that “She had a meeting at Reebok and they had a whole presentation of everything [...] and she kind of took a step back and said: ‘Is this the team that’ll be working on my product?’ [...]
 ‘Nobody in this room reflects my background, my skin colour, and where I’m from and what I want to do.”
 Reebok has since "vehemently denied" the claims, stating through a spokesperson that "The report that Beyoncé walked out of a meeting with Reebok due to lack of diversity is categorically false.
 Our discussions with Beyoncé and her team continued for several months after our initial meeting.
 We are disappointed that false information is being reported as fact."